thephpleague/factory-muffin/UPGRADING.md

 * Many generator (kind) classes have been removed in favour of the faker alternatives.
 Those remaining can be found under the `Zizaco\FactoryMuff\Generators` namespace.
 * There are many more exceptions and the names of the existing exceptions have changed.
 The exceptions can be found under the `Zizaco\FactoryMuff\Exception` namespace.

-A detailed list of every change, with the fully qualified names is listed below:
+A detailed list of every change with the fully qualified names is listed below:
 * Moved: `Zizaco\FactoryMuff\FactoryMuff` => `League\FactoryMuffin\Factory`
 * Moved: `Zizaco\FactoryMuff\Facade\FactoryMuff` => `League\FactoryMuffin\Facade`
 * Moved: `Zizaco\FactoryMuff\SaveException` => `League\FactoryMuffin\Exceptions\SaveFailedException`